fginebraz/ProjectProba/README.md

 # ProjectProba

 This project is a simulation of multivariate probability theory.
-It shows a few results of convergence, central limit theorem ,etc.
+It shows a few results of convergence and central limit theorem.
 Also has some simulations of dice experiments.

+Project programmed on R.